qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

    Rendering mode |nix|

-* :guilabel:`Blending mode`: You can achieve special rendering effects with these tools that you previously only may know from graphics programs.
+* :guilabel:`Blending mode`: With this tool you can achieve effects which would otherwise only be achieved using graphic rendering software.
 The pixels of your overlaying and underlaying items are mixed through the settings described below.(See :ref:`layer_rendering` for more information)
 * :guilabel:`Transparency` |slider|: You can make the underlying item in the Composer visible with this tool.
   Use the slider to adapt the visibility of your item to your needs.
   You can also make a precise definition of the percentage of visibility in the menu beside the slider.
-* |checkbox| :guilabel:`Exclude item from exports`: You can decide to make an item not visible in all exports.
+* |checkbox| :guilabel:`Exclude item from exports`: You can decide to make an item invisible in all exports.
-  After activating this checkbox, the item will not be included in PDF's, prints etc..
+  After activating this checkbox, the item will not be included in export to PDF, print etc..

 Size and position
 ------------------

-Each item inside the Composer can be moved/resized to create a perfect layout.
+Each item inside the Composer can be moved and resized to create a perfect layout.
 For both operations the first step is to activate the |mActionSelect| :sup:`Select/Move item` tool and to click on the item; you can then move it using the mouse while holding the left button.
-If you need to constrain the movements to the horizontal or the vertical axis, just hold the :kbd:`Shift` while moving the mouse.
+If you need to constrain the movements to the horizontal or the vertical axis, just hold the :kbd:`Shift` button on the keyboard while moving the mouse.
-If you need a better precision, you can move a selected item using the :kbd:`Arrow keys` on the keyboard; if the movement is too slow, you can speed up it by holding :kbd:`Shift`.
+If you need better precision, you can move a selected item using the :kbd:`Arrow keys` on the keyboard; if the movement is too slow, you can speed up it by holding :kbd:`Shift`.

 A selected item will show squares on its boundaries; moving one of them with the mouse, will resize